Friendships and relationships are both built on having some common interests, feelings, respect and trust in your friend or partner.

 The age you can have sex is called ‘the age of consent’.
 In the UK it is 16 years old.
 This means that according to the law, only those who are aged 16 or over are able to freely agree to any sexual activity, in full understanding of the consequences of having sex.
 This applies if you want to have sex with someone of the opposite sex, or the same sex.

 Consent is when a person freely gives their permission or agrees to something, after having carefully thought about whether or not they want to do something.
 This decision should have been made without that person being; pressured or bullied, encouraged to use drugs or alcohol to influence their decision, or manipulated or made to feel stupid.
 In the UK the law says that both people must give their consent before any physical closeness or sexual activity.
-This means that if you want to have sex you must be sure that your partner wants to as well.
+This means that if you want to have sex, or try any other sexual activity, you must be sure that your partner wants to as well.

 To find out more about what consent means and how to get it, please watch the following video: